top of page

 Option 3: Nikon D850

-Its high-resolution sensor and fast autofocus system make it ideal for capturing fast-moving subjects like surfers with remarkable detail and clarity.
+These qualities make it ideal for capturing fast-moving subjects like surfers with remarkable detail and clarity.
+It’s essentially the Canon 5D Mark IV, but a Nikon.

 Unique Features: 45.7MP sensor, 7fps continuous shooting speed.